turingschool-examples/futbol_spec_harness/README.md

 ## Setup

 First, make sure that you have a directory called `futbol` that contains all the code for you project.
-For example, inside the `futbol` directory should be `lib`, `test`, and `data` directories.
+For example, inside the `futbol` directory should be `lib`, `spec`, and `data` directories.
 The spelling must be exactly `futbol`.

 Navigate to the directory where `futbol` is located and clone this repository.
 Make sure you not *inside* the `futbol` directory, but rather adjacent to it, i.e. if you enter `ls` you should see `futbol` listed.